 In Indonesia, as a subordinate employer, it is essential to know about the superiors of the company.
 Greeting the most senior first is seen as good conduct.

-In Indonesia, seniors are given handshakes first, though the style varies from company to company.
+In Indonesia, superiors are given handshakes first, though the style varies from company to company.
 Giving handshakes with little pressure is common in Indonesia.

 During working hours, employees must be professional regardless of the situation.
 They are to be helpful, friendly, and good team members, and they are advised to avoid gossiping to avoid any sort of trouble.

-It is highly appreciated to arrive on the workplace on time or earlier.
+It is highly appreciated if to arrive at the workplace on time or earlier.

 Indonesian employees try to be helpful and friendly and understand each other, and saying “thank you” after receiving help from a colleague is seen to be good manners because it shows gratitude.